sunstrike112/React-class-component_Search/README.md

-An simple Search with REACT clss
+An simple Search with REACT class

 Login with admin/admin (click button Login)
 Enter somthing to Seach